sergeiudris/deathstar.lab/docs/design/design.md

 - bidirectionality can be achieved by SSE + requests
 - broadcasting by storing a list of connections (channels) and puting to every connction
 - there should be abstractions to be able to send binary data (avoid manual double newline with SSE)

+## http request, upgrade to websocket, create rsocket using existing websocket

+- if this is possible, that would allow to when needed initialiaze rsocket to any runtime, yet have http url at our disposal
+- so the ui will create an iframe with certain arguments (pass it to page somehow, uuid (frequency) of the scenario)
+- the irame - sceanrio program would make an http request to smth like /scenario/create?frequency=asd123, upgrade it to websocket and initialize rsocket using that websocket